St Peter's Church, Aston-by-Sutton: Early history

 The first religious building in the hamlet was a chapel of ease in the parish of Runcorn built in 1236 by Sir Thomas de Dutton which was known as the chapel of Poosey (or Pooseye).
 Towards the end of the 13th century the bishop of Lichfield (in whose diocese the chapel then was) received a complaint and he gave orders that a chaplain and a lamp should be provided by the prior of Norton Priory.
 The chapel remained in use until a domestic chapel was built at Dutton Hall and Poosey chapel fell into decay and became a ruin.

 The first chapel on the site of the present church was built in the early 16th century, not later than 1542.
 All that remains of this chapel is a stone in the churchyard which has been used for sharpening spears and knives.
-This chapel was damaged in the Civil War.
+This chapel was damaged in the English Civil War.
 In 1637 the chapel was refurnished and restored by Sir Thomas Aston.
 Following this the present chancel was built in 1697 for Sir Willoughby Aston, the architect being Thomas Webb, and the mason has been named as Edward Nixon.
 The nave was reconstructed between 1736 and 1740.
 By 1857 the Aston family pews on the north and south sides of the chancel had been replaced by choirstalls.
 An organ chamber was added to the south side of the chancel in 1897, obliterating one of the windows.
 It was rebuilt in 1907.